 The latest information on the Government’s Green Homes Grant for insulation and low carbon heating in England.

 Back in July Chancellor Rishi Sunak announced a new energy-saving initiative, the Green Homes Grant, which will see homeowners in England receive up to £5,000 towards insulation for their properties.
 It comes as part of a wider £3 billion package to help the UK meet its 2050 target of achieving net zero carbon emissions, and aims to support more than 100,000 green jobs and upgrade 600,000 homes across England.
-Now, the government has revealed more details about the scheme, who’s eligible, and what improvements will be covered by the vouchers.
+The scheme is now open, and the government has shared more details about the scheme, who’s eligible, and what improvements will be covered by the vouchers.

 What improvements can I get through the Green Homes Grant?